Jamienwamah/Hotel_manage/README.md

 1. In the project folder (bHotel-Booking-Website\Backend), locate the `.env.example` file
 2. Rename it to `.env`
 3. Open the `.env` file:
-   - Replace `MYSQL_HOST` with your actual database IP.
+   - Replace `POSTGRESQL_HOST` with your actual database IP.
-   - Replace `MYSQL_USER` with your actual database User.
+   - Replace `POSTGRESQL_USER` with your actual database User.
-   - Replace `MYSQL_PASSWORD` with your database Password for the User.
+   - Replace `POSTGRESQL_PASSWORD` with your database Password for the User.
-   - Replace `MYSQL_DATABASE` with your actual database Name.
+   - Replace `POSTGRESQL_DATABASE` with your actual database Name.
    - Replace `AUTH_KEY` with your encoder key.

 _I am assuming that you know how to set up your database if not this [video](https://www.youtube.com/watch?v=u96rVINbAUI) might be helpful._